VikOlliver/Microwriter/README.md

 The Microwriter and Quinkey were 6-key chord keyboards created in the 80's for use by people with various physical limitations such as brittle bones.
 They developed a following among all types of users being simple, reliable, easy to use, and effectively allowed instant touch typing at speed.
 See https://en.wikipedia.org/wiki/Microwriter

 The chord sequence is vaguely mnemonic, but where the Microwriter/Quinkey patents have long expired, the copyright on the mnemonic instruction sheet has not.
-Versions can be found on the web regardless.
+Versions can be found on the web regardless (most notably on Microsoft's website of all things).
+A typing tutor can be found at https://github.com/VikOlliver/Quirkey

 This version uses ATMega32u4 Arduino-compatible devices to scan the six keys and generate standard US USB HID keyboard and mouse (yes, mouse) input.
 Internal pullups are used, so beyond the microswitches and a USB lead no other components are needed.